-Network Performance & Integrity (NPI) includes three teams (Contract Performance, Incident Report, and Special Investigations) that are responsible for ensuring quality services and compliance with regulations and contractual agreements of all providers serving Vaya members, including: complaint investigations; responding to allegations of fraud, waste and abuse; referral of suspected fraud to DMA and the Medicaid Investigations Division of the N.C.
-Department of Justice for potential civil and/or criminal investigation; focused monitoring; health and safety investigations; tracking, gathering follow-up information and coordinating the review of incidents filed by providers in the state's Incident Response Improvement System (IRIS); post-payment reviews; and site reviews.
+Network Performance & Integrity (NPI) is responsible for ensuring the quality and integrity of Vaya's network providers through complaint investigations; health and safety investigations; focused monitoring; post-payment reviews; referral of suspected fraud to DHB and the Medicaid Investigations Division of the N.C.
+Department of Justice for potential civil and/or criminal investigation; tracking, gathering follow-up information and coordinating the review of incidents filed by providers in the state's Incident Response Improvement System (IRIS); and site reviews.
 NPI also collaborates with providers by providing technical assistance and solutions for correcting out-of-compliance findings.
 For more information about audits, monitoring and investigations, see Section 16 of this Manual.